mviereck/dockerfile-x11docker-fvwm/README.md

 # Options:
  - Persistent home folder stored on host with   `--home`
- - Shared host folder with                      `--sharedir DIR`
+ - Shared host file or folder with              `--share PATH`
  - Clipboard sharing with option                `--clipboard`
  - Sound support with option                    `--alsa`